-Figure 5 shows how the biomass has been distributed into the four investigated depth intervals over the survey period.
-The biggest proportion of the biomass is still to be found in the depth between 200-300 m, but the amount has decreased since 2004.
-2004 was the year where the biomass had the highest peak in depth between 200-300m, since then the proportion has fallen to approx. 60% today.
+Figure 5 shows how the biomass has been distributed into the four investigated depth intervals over the survey period for areas W1-7 and region C. The biggest proportion of the biomass is still to be found in the depth between 200-300 m, and this yr there was a 10% increase compared to last yr and it is the highest proportion measured in the time period.
 Prior to 1994 the bulk of the biomass was found between 300 and 400 m depth.
-This gradually changed during the period 1994 to 2001 and now 60% of the biomass is found in the 200-300 m irrespective of observed total stock biomass changes.
+This gradually changed during the period 1994 to 2001 and now 73 % of the biomass is found in the 200-300 m irrespective of observed total stock biomass changes.
 During the same period of time, the relative importance of the 300-400 m (and to a minor extent the 400-600 m interval) interval seems to have decreased proportionally.
 In 2005 the biomass proportion present in the important 200-300 m depth interval decreased substantially while simultaneously it increased in the 150-200 m interval.